The incompatibility of creation and evolution

 Imagine Adam, Eve, and all animals and plants living in the cold darkness for 321 million years, then being permanently baked by the sun for 321 million years.

-The bible tells us that man was created on the sixth day, and that Adam was 930 years old when he died.
+The Bible tells us that man was created on the sixth day, and that Adam was 930 years old when he died.
 Obviously this tells us that days six and seven of creation were literal days, not millions of years, otherwise Adam would be 1 billion years old.
+Moreover, the Bible says that death did not enter into the world until after the fall of mankind, some time after the six days of creation.
+If the six days did cover billions of years, death would have to have occurred before man was created, as no creature could have lived for over 1 billion years.

-The earth was created first, and the sun, moon, stars and planets were created on the fourth day, which goes completely against the Big Bang theory of evolution.
+The earth was created first, and the sun, moon, stars and planets were created on the fourth day.
+This goes completely against the Big Bang theory of evolution.

 * The lineage of Christ is presented in Luke 3 and Matthew 1.